-Although many people mix the two creatures up and many draw one of them when they mean to draw another, there are actually many profound differences between a unicorn and Pegasus, starting with the fact that a unicorn is unable to fly, while Pegasus has wings and is made to fly.
+Although many people mix the two creatures up and many draws one of them when they mean to draw another, there are many profound differences between a unicorn and Pegasus, starting with the fact that a unicorn is unable to fly, while Pegasus has wings and is made to fly.

 In this article, we will discuss each of these two creatures in detail, so that you can understand where each one came from and why the differences between them matter.

 We can start with the fact that unicorns are a species of animal, while the name Pegasus refers to one specific creature, who was a key character in Greek Mythology.

 What is a Unicorn?